-Ground-breaking research by Stanford University researchers — published in Science and funded in part by AidData through its partnership with USAID’s Global Development Lab — combines satellite imagery taken from space and machine learning to bring better measurements of poverty and economic development within reach.
+Ground-breaking research by Stanford University scientists — published in Science and funded in part by AidData through its partnership with USAID’s Global Development Lab — has combined satellite imagery taken from space and machine learning to bring better measurements of poverty and economic development within reach.

 Measuring efforts to improve the human condition can be prohibitively costly, because poverty-related data traditionally relies on household surveys.
 For global campaigns such as the UN’s Sustainable Development Goals, the price tag to close this data gap with more frequent household surveys could be in the hundreds of billions of U.S. dollars.

-The ability to see how people and communities are doing better or worse — from space, and for less cost — could revolutionize the way that aid and other development investments are targeted, coordinated, and evaluated.
+The ability to see how people and communities are doing — from space, and for less cost — could revolutionize the way that aid and other development investments are targeted, coordinated, and evaluated.

 In 2015, AidData made available nearly $1.5 million of funding for sustainable development R&D to a number of targeted initiatives with outsized potential for disruptive innovation.
 After an open call that drew over 140 expressions of interest and 46 applications, and a rigorous peer-review process, AidData selected ten proposals for funding — including $180,000 for a project proposed by Stanford University professors Marshall Burke and David Lobell that would, in part, use satellite imagery and machine learning to provide better measurements of poverty.

-Burke, co-lead author on the study in Science, and his co-author Lobell are also members of the AidData Research Consortium, a network of 120 scholars from more than 50 universities and think tanks who use geospatial data to study the allocation and effectiveness of foreign assistance programs and other development investments.
+Burke, co-lead author on the paper in Science, and his co-author Lobell are also members of the AidData Research Consortium, a network of 120 scholars from more than 50 universities and think tanks who use geospatial data to study the allocation and effectiveness of foreign assistance programs and other development investments.